Dive &

 - There is no fee required to dive the historic shipwrecks of the Upper Florida Keys such as the Benwood or City of Washington.

-Gold Lifetime Sponsor - The Gold sponsor will donate $250 and be given a beautiful commemorative bronze medallion with a brushed gold-finish in a velveteen display case and a gold-colored lifetime dive medallion.
+Gold Lifetime Sponsor - The Gold sponsor will pay a $250 one-time fee and receive a beautiful commemorative bronze medallion with a brushed gold-finish in a velveteen display case and a plastic gold-colored lifetime dive medallion.
 The Gold Lifetime Sponsor is a limited edition of only 1,000 medallions and will never be recast.
 Sponsors names will be placed on a permanent plaque to be attached to Spiegel Grove.
-The first two plaques containing sponsor numbers 1 through 500 were attached to the ship in May of 2003.
-Names for the final plaque are being taken right now.
+The first two plaques containing sponsor numbers 1 thru 500 was attached to the ship in May of 2003.
+The plaques containing sponsor number 501-750 and will be placed in 2004 and 2005 respectively.

 |